-- Arsenic: If arsenic is less than or equal to the MCL, your drinking water meets EPA's standards.
+- Nitrate: Nitrate in drinking water at levels above 10 ppm is a health risk for infants of less than six months of age.
+High nitrate levels in drinking water can cause blue baby syndrome.
+Nitrate levels may rise quickly for short periods-of-time because of rainfall or agricultural activity.
+If you are caring for an infant, and detected nitrate levels are above 5 ppm, you should ask advice from your health care provider. - Arsenic: If arsenic is less than or equal to the MCL, your drinking water meets EPA's standards.
 EPA's standard balances the current understanding of arsenic's possible health effects against the costs of removing arsenic from drinking water.
-EPA continues to research the health effects of low levels of arsenic, which is a mineral known to cause cancer in humans at high concentrations and is linked to other health effects such as skin damage and circulatory problems. - Lead: If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
+EPA continues to research the effects of low levels of arsenic, which is a mineral known to cause cancer in humans at high concentrations and is linked to other health effects such as skin damage and circulatory problems. - Lead: If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
-AJWD is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
-When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
+AJWD is responsible for providing high quality drinking water, but cannot control the variety of materials used in residential plumbing components.
+When your water has been sitting for several hours, you can reduce the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
 If you are concerned about lead in your water, you may wish to have your water tested.
 Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at www.epa.gov/safewater/lead.